In charge of doing things

 Are we afraid of color?

-We swoon over the soft teal fabric with a touch of citron, and the orange accent lamp with the brocade shade.
-We fall for the red bedspread, and the hand-woven rainbow rug.
-When our color lust is over, we choose beige.
+We swoon over the soft teal fabric with a touch of citron and the orange accent lamp with the brocade shade.
+We fall for the red bedspread and the handwoven rainbow rug.
+Then, when it’s time to make a choice, we choose beige.
 Why?
-Susan Sargent, author […]
+Susan […]

 Happy campers